ksassnowski/venture-docs/docs/usage/duplicate-jobs.md

     <img src="/flac-bois.svg" />
 </div>

-In this case, we don't want to depend _only_ on the job that encodes our podcast as flac.
+In this case, we want to depend _only_ on the job that encodes our podcast as flac.
 Since we have to provide explicit ids for all `EncodePodcast` job anyways, this becomes a cinch.
 All we have to do is provide the id of the job as the dependency.

 ```php
 $this->define('Publish podcast')